-tc: temporary contemporary is a city-wide temporary, public art program initiated by the Bass Museum of Art in partnership with the City of Miami Beach.
-This program seeks to activate the urban landscape with art, surprising and engaging residents, visitors and passers-by with outdoor works of art in unexpected places.
-Sculpture, murals, sound installations, video and other interactive works of art, will interrupt people’s daily routines and encourage thoughtful interactions with the city and its communities.
-Public art becomes a catalyst to appreciate the unique character of Miami Beach from the Art Deco façade of the Bass Museum to Frank Gehry’s New World Symphony, to the busy streets and boardwalk and the spaces in between.
+tc: temporary contemporary is a public art program initiated by the Bass Museum of Art in partnership with the City of Miami Beach.
+This program seeks to activate the the museum exterior and the adjacent Collins Park with art, surprising and engaging residents, visitors and passers-by with outdoor works of art.
+Sculpture, murals, sound installations, video and other interactive works of art, interrupt people’s daily routines and encourage thoughtful interactions within the community.
+Public art becomes a catalyst to appreciate the unique character of Miami Beach, the Art Deco façade of the Bass Museum and the gardens, lawns and pathways of Collins Park.

 tc: temporary contemporary is an ongoing project, as works of art explore interactions and relationships: to an environment, to a site and to each other.
 This general theme includes the nuances of communication and interactivity, as well as our physical relationship to architecture.
 The topography of the city is pointed to, redrawn and redefined by some projects.
 Others convey a sense of surprise via displacement, where seemingly common objects in public space are not what they appear.
 A number of projects are designed to promote new, vibrant meeting places for social interactions in the community.